Spospider/distri/README.md

         - Allow changing of permissions of published images through the interface.
         - Popups for accepting incoming image access request from peers, owner can approve it directly, or modify the number of access rights.
         - interface should not wait for anything, **its always interactive everything else in separate threads**, maybe show the waitlist for on-going requests.
+    - Adding the peer option to the Example file, to create a peer and start the interface, all interface logic will be in the example program, **peer is a middleware**.

 **Defining image permissions**: number of image views, how many times the image can be viewed.